Guided Nature Walks Resume at The Park

-After a pause caused by the COVID-19 pandemic, monthly Guided Nature Walks will once again be held at Anderson Marsh State Historic Park.
-The Guided Walks are held on the second Saturday of each month, except for January, September and December.
-The guided walks provide an opportunity to observe wildlife at the Park and learn about their natural habitat, as well as to learn about natural and cultural history and geology of the area.
+In 2024, monthly Guided Nature Walks will be held at Anderson Marsh State Historic Park on the second Saturday of each month, except for January, July and December.
+The Guided Walks are led by volunteer State Parks Docents, and provide an opportunity to observe wildlife at the Park and learn about their natural habitat, as well as to learn about the natural and cultural history and geology of the area.

-The trail system at the park is also open to visitors during daylight hours outdoor recreation such as hiking and bird watching.
+The trail system at the park is also open to visitors during daylight hours for outdoor recreation such as hiking and bird watching.
+No dogs on the trails, please!

 More information HERE.